jonnyhuck/bmp-pathways-app/README.md

 # Belfast Pathways GPS Tracker for Android

-Android application for GPS tracking of participants, used by the ESRC-funded Belfast Mobility Project (BMP) in 2016.
+Android application for GPS tracking of participants, used by the ESRC-funded [Belfast Mobility Project]() in 2016-7.

 The scripts and database structure that we used on the server are also available [here](https://github.com/jonnyhuck/bmp-pathways-server)